Isaac Kappy: Personal life

 Kappy appeared as a guest on Alex Jones' radio show InfoWars in August 2018, on which he accused multiple movie stars, such as Tom Hanks and Seth Green, of pedophilia as part of the QAnon conspiracy theory, which involves a cabal of child molesters who run a global child sex-trafficking ring.
 During the broadcast, Jones asked Kappy to be more circumspect and avoid "getting into names", while Kappy briefly insisted Jones was "gaslighting" him by querying his claims.
 The Daily Beast mentioned that around this time, Kappy has become a "hero" of the QAnon movement in its news section.

 In the years following his death, a conspiracy theory arose that he did not die by suicide, but was rather the victim of foul play, due to his political views, spread by conspiracy theorists such as Lin Wood.

 Legal issues

 In 2018, Kappy was investigated by police after reportedly threatening actress Paris Jackson and actor Seth Green.
 Jackson accused Kappy of choking her at a party they were both attending.
 The Los Angeles Police Department (LAPD) confirmed an investigation, but said it was not active as of August 2018.

 Death

-In 2019, Kappy committed suicide by jumping off an overpass into oncoming traffic in Arizona.
+In 2019, Kappy died by suicide by jumping off an overpass into oncoming traffic in Arizona.
 Two bystanders on the bridge attempted to prevent Kappy from throwing himself from the bridge but were unsuccessful.
 Around the time of his death, a lengthy note was posted on his Instagram account, in which he claimed to be the reincarnation of Judas Iscariot, while opening up about his drug and alcohol abuse.
 He also apologized to Jesus Christ, Donald Trump, and QAnon.
 The post was captioned, "Beware the man that has nothing to lose, for he has nothing to protect".